 Informed employees are much more likely to build better connections with customers and work harder to improve customer experience.
 Moreover, they often have much better interpersonal communication skills.

 As a consequence, customer retention rates are 18% higher when you have well-informed and highly engaged employees.
 This is why many organizations now agree that employee experience is the new customer experience.

-Last March, most businesses have started to ask their employees to work from home to protect them from potential COVID-19 exposures and this shift to remote work has led to changes that are here to stay.
+This year, most businesses have started to ask their employees to work from home to protect them from potential COVID-19 exposures and this shift to remote work has led to changes that are here to stay.

 That means several things for businesses: